Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

 We also observe a similar behavior when applying $(ref)$ and $(tra)$ to the transmission rule $(\supset_{L})$.
 Let us consider applying the $(ref)$ rule after an instance of $(\supset_{L})$ such that the relational atom `active' in the latter is removed by $(ref)$.
 We then have a derivation of the following form:

-Similar to the $(id)$ case above, whereas $(\supset_{L})$ acts on prefixed sequents at $w$ and $u$, separated by a single edge $wEu$, $(ref)$ requires the identification of these two prefixed sequents as $w : (X, \phi \supset \psi \seqa Y)$.
+Whereas $(\supset_{L})$ acts on prefixed sequents at $w$ and $u$, separated by a single edge $wEu$, $(ref)$ requires the identification of these two prefixed sequents, similar to what happens in the $(id)$ case above.
 An investigation of applying $(tra)$ to an instance of $(\supset_{L})$ would exhibit behavior as in the $(id)$ case as well, where the two prefixed sequents are connected via a chain of relational atoms greater than one.
-We could therefore modify the constraints imposed on $(\supset_{L})$, enforcing a \emph{constraint family} $\confam = (\con_{1},\con_{2})$ with $\con_{1}$ applied to the left premise and $\con_{2}$ applied to the right premise.
-Specifically, we let $\con_{i} = (\{w,u\},\{(w,u)\},L_{i})$ such that $i \in \{1,2\}$ and $L_{i}(w,u) \in \{\empstr, E, EE, \ldots\}$.
-(NB.
-Although $\con_{1} = \con_{2}$ in this example, we allow constraints within a constraint family to differ in the general setting.)
-This constraint family can be imposed to define a new rule $(\supset_{L})'$, which operates like $(\supset_{L})$, but applies between sequents connected via a chain of relational atoms of length zero or greater.
-Using this modified rule, we find that the above derivation can be simulated by an application of $(ref)$ followed by an application of $(\supset_{L})'$, yielding a type of permutation, as shown below.
+We could therefore modify the constraint imposed on $(\supset_{L})$, enforcing a new constraint $\inc{\con} = (\{w,u\},\{(w,u)\},L)$ such that $L(w,u) = \{\empstr, E, EE, \ldots\}$.
+This constraint can be imposed to define a new rule $(\supset_{L})'$, which operates like $(\supset_{L})$, but applies between sequents connected via a chain of relational atoms of length zero or greater.
+Using this modified rule, we find that the above derivation can be simulated by applications of $(ref)$ followed by an application of $(\supset_{L})'$, yielding a type of permutation, as shown below.

-If we replace $(id)$ and $(\supset_{L})$ by $(id)'$ and $(\supset_{L})'$ in $\gtr$, we find that $(ref)$ and $(tra)$ can be permuted upward in any given derivation and ultimately eliminated~\cite{Pim18,Lyo21}.
-Rules such as $(id)'$ and $(\supset_{L})'$ have been referred to as \emph{reachability} (and in certain cases, \emph{propagation}) rules~\cite{GorPosTiu11,Lyo21thesis}, and form a crucial component of our framework.
-Such rules witness the importance of structural constraints, and as we will show in \sect~\ref{sec:perm-sim}, the interplay between constraints, reachability rules, and Horn rules uncover a wealth of permutation and simulation relationships between classes of inference rule types.
+If we replace $(id)$ and $(\supset_{L})$ by $(id)'$ and $(\supset_{L})'$ in $\gtr$, we find that $(ref)$ and $(tra)$ can be permuted upward in any given proof and ultimately eliminated~\cite{Pim18,Lyo21}.
+Rules such as $(id)'$ and $(\supset_{L})'$ have been referred to as \emph{reachability rules}~\cite{Lyo21thesis} or \emph{propagation rules}~\cite{GorPosTiu11}, and form a crucial component of our framework.
+Such rules witness the importance of structural constraints, and as we will show in \sect~\ref{sec:perm-sim}, the interplay between constraints, reachability rules, and Horn rules uncover a number of permutation and simulation relationships between classes of inference rule types.
 Ultimately, in \sect~\ref{sec:generic-algs}, such rules will play a vital role, helping us identify spaces of polynomially equivalent calculi.